JoseD-Lopez/sparta_ui_testing/README.md

 # Register page test / account.bbc.com/register'

 ### Given:
-That we automate navigation to the bbc.co.uk register page
+user is in the register pafge

 ### When:
-when we use the click_link method to click on the under 13 href link
+when user clicks under 13 button

 ### Then
-It should take us to the enter guardians details parent control page
+we should be at the parent control page sign-in page

 # Register underage test / account.bbc.com/register/details/guardian

 ### Given:
-we are at in the guardian sighin in page after the
+we are at in the guardian sigh-in in page after the

 ### When:
 we use the capybara fill_in method to enter an incorrect parent email and the use the click_button method to click on the submit button